-This year in 2021-22 we have received extra funding as part of the National Tutoring Programme.
+Last academic year 2021-22 and this academic year 2022-23, we have received extra funding as part of the National Tutoring Programme.
 We are running 15 week blocks of 1 hour tuition for children who may be pupil premium or require extra support to catch up.
 The expert tuition is being provided by a long standing Darwen based tutoring company called Progress Education Centre.
-Their qualified teachers Denise and Jenna come into school each Monday and Tuesday and work with small groups of three children.
+Their qualified teachers Denise, Jenna and Kat come into school each Monday and Tuesday and work with small groups of three children.

 What is a Catch-Up Premium?

 The Government announced £1 billion of funding to support children and young people to catch-up following the school lockdown in March 2020.
 This included a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time.

 Funding has been allocated on a per pupil basis, providing the equivalent of £80 for each pupil in years reception through to 6.
 Schools have the flexibility to spend their funding in the best way for their cohort and circumstances.

 In order to support schools with school planning whilst we are in a world pandemic, the Education Endowment Foundation (EFF) has produce two help guidance documents:

 - “The EEF guide to supporting school planning – A tiered approach to 2020-21”